 High school students who already have a college major in mind can choose a college that has a strong program for their desired field of study.
 But for the many students who are undecided about their college major, choosing a college can feel more difficult.

-However, from my vantage point as a high school counselor, I can tell you that it’s totally fine to go into college without a declared major.
+However, from my vantage point as a high school counselor, I can tell you that it’s totally fine to go to college without a declared major.
 At many schools, students don’t have to declare a major until the end of their sophomore year.